65 Worked Examples: Anatomy, Regulations & Structures

 What is the International Civil Aviation Organization (ICAO)?
 What role does the ICAO play in civil aviation?

-• The International Civil Aviation Organization, or ICAO, is an agency of the United Nations founded in 1947.
-The ICAO is essential in civil aviation “To ensure international aviation is conducted in a unified, safe, and orderly manner.”
-They set standards and policies regarding international air transport based on “equality of opportunity, and so it is operated soundly and economically for the benefit of all.”
+• The International Civil Aviation Organization, or ICAO, is a United Nations agency founded in 1947.
+It is essential in civil aviation “to ensure international aviation is conducted in a unified, safe, and orderly manner.”
+The ICAO sets standards and policies regarding international air transport based on “equality of opportunity, and so it is operated soundly and economically for the benefit of all.”

-• The ICAO works with the member states and various aviation organizations at all levels to develop International Standards and Recommended Practices (SARPs), which form the basis for all civil aviation regulations worldwide, such as FAA FARs in the US and the EASA standards in Europe.
-The ICAO does not deal with military aviation, although military aircraft design standards are usually developed by the ICAO SARPs.
+• The ICAO collaborates with member states and various aviation organizations at all levels to develop International Standards and Recommended Practices (SARPs).
+These SARPs form the basis for all civil aviation regulations worldwide, such as the FAA FARs in the US and the EASA standards in Europe.
+The ICAO does not regulate military aviation, although the SARPs are often used as a basis for military design standards.

 Worked Example #4